 The Tempe Police Department, in partnership with the citizens of Tempe, is committed to improving the quality of life in our city by identifying and resolving public safety concerns.

-- Integrity - we value honest communication and our actions match our words.
+Integrity: we value honest communication; our actions match our words.

-- Dedication - we are devoted to the delivery of effective and efficient police services.
+Dedication: we are devoted to delivering effective, efficient police services.

 Over the past several years, the Tempe Police Department has taken great strides as an organization.
 Despite financial challenges, we continue to move forward with a comprehensive and evolving strategic plan.
 The overarching goals of the Tempe Police Department's Strategic Plan are: